-- 1. When requesting a PA, providers must: - a.
+- 1. When requesting a Prior Authorization, providers must: - a.
 Provide all relevant diagnoses. - b.
 List all routine essential drugs being prescribed. - c.
 The requesting physician will be advised of the decision within 24 hours of receipt.
-A facsimile signature stamp is acceptable on faxed PA requests. - d.
-Unless otherwise indicated by the QIO-like vendor, the PA is for no more than one 34-day supply of prescription for each authorized drug per month.

-2. Prior Authorization Protocols:
+A facsimile signature stamp is acceptable on faxed Prior Authorization requests. - d.
+Unless otherwise indicated by the QIO-like vendor, the Prior Authorization is for no more than one 34-day supply of prescription for each authorized drug per month. - 2.
+Prior Authorization Protocols - a.

-a.
 Alternate media (e.g. paper/UCF claims) are subject to all prior authorization types.

 LTC claims, regardless of the media type, are subject to all prior authorization types.
-Note that the POS system does not require a "PA Number" to be entered on a paper or electronic claim; the only requirement is that the PA record is activated in the system prior to the claim submission.
-The approved PA will be in the POS system and will be active for all pharmacies using the POS system, unless the recipient is "locked-in" to a particular pharmacy for abuse/misuse reasons.
+Note that the POS system does not require a "Prior Authorization Number" to be entered on a paper or electronic claim; the only requirement is that the Prior Authorization record is activated in the system prior to the claim submission.
+The approved Prior Authorization will be in the POS system and will be active for all pharmacies using the POS system, unless the recipient is "locked-in" to a particular pharmacy for abuse/misuse reasons.

 - b.
 A prior authorization will typically be required to be requested and entered prior to the dispensing of the medication, however there may be situations in which an authorization request is considered after the fact (e.g. retroactive eligibility). - c.
-For clinical prior authorizations in which a Clinical Call Centre PA Unit pharmacist or pharmacy technician requests information from the prescribing physician, the PA will deny if the doctor does not respond to a request for information within three working days. - d.
-The Nevada Medicaid QIO-like vendor will send all denial of service letters.
+For clinical prior authorizations in which a Clinical Call Centre Prior Authorization Unit pharmacist or pharmacy technician requests information from the prescribing physician, the Prior Authorization will deny if the doctor does not respond to a request for information within three working days. - d.
+The Nevada Medicaid QIO-like vendor will send all denial of service letters. - e.
+For any prior authorization requests that are denied due to criteria not being met, the recipient (only) may appeal the decision.
+Reference Nevada Medicaid Chapter 3100 for the hearings process.